Am I eligible for unemployment benefits if I refuse to return to work due to COVID-19?

-If your employment has been affected by COVID-19, apply for benefits either online at any time using Unemployment Benefits Services or by calling TWC’s Tele-Center at 800-939-6631 from 8 a.m.-6 p.m.
+Apply for benefits online at any time using Unemployment Benefits Services or by calling TWC’s Tele-Center at 800-939-6631 from 8 a.m.-6 p.m.
 Central Time Monday through Friday.

 Texas AFL CIO has also created a "how to" guide for navigating unemployment benefit applications.
 View it here.

 Lone Star Legal Aid also has a tool to walk you through the unemployment benefits process.
 Access it here.

 What information do I need to apply for benefits?

 - Last employer's business name, address and phone number

 - First and last dates you worked for your last employer

 - Number of hours worked and pay rate at the time you apply